Formaleuros, Formalbitcoins, and Virtual Monies: Agent role dependent views of money

 \subsubsection{The subordinate administrative role (SAR)}

-SAR includes management of operational organizations of up to say 250 employees, as long as no large investment decisions need to be made.
+SAR includes management of operational organizations of up to say 250 employees, as long as no large investment decisions need to be taken.
 Moving to a new building, upgrading the network, downsizing PR, hiring new staff, executing staff reductions are all part and parcel of the SAR role.
 Most instances of SAR are found as lower middle management in larger companies or institutions.

 The SAR is characterized by the following aspects, formulated from the perspective of a person P in the role SAR: \begin{itemize} \item If P has difficulties with comprehending phenomena of money, that relates to one of the following items: \begin{enumerate} \item taxation: this poses optimization problems for which P is ill-equipped. \item investment and financial management: P avails of no explicit strategy or methodology, \item insurance: not even a minimal insight in the cost calculation of insurances is available to P. \item Technical complications with (internet) banking: what security levels are needed, how to guarantee those; what information may be required from one's financial agent at this bank, and what information will this person leave undisclosed. \item bookkeeping complications: on the workplace P may be confronted with very complex methods for and automated systems of budgeting and financial planning.
-A complete lack of understanding concerning day to day financial practice in P's professional environment may exist either consciously or unconsciously.
-P is told that this lack of understanding is to be remedied by means of courses and training, but that is plain nonsense (though P cannot afford to say so), \item Inability to handle the automated systems for distributed account management as prescribed at the workplace. \item When endowed with some financial responsibility: inability to carry this weight in a solid fashion, both in terms of financial techniques and conceptually. \end{enumerate}
+A lack of understanding concerning day to day financial practice in P's professional environment may exist either consciously or unconsciously.
+P is told that this lack of understanding is to be remedied by means of courses and training, but that is plain nonsense (though P cannot afford to say so). \item Inability to handle the automated systems for distributed account management as prescribed at the workplace. \item When endowed with some financial responsibility: inability to carry this weight in a solid fashion, both in terms of financial techniques and conceptually, often aggravated by a defective grasp of the financial context and the fit in an overall picture. \end{enumerate}

 \item The mere conception that an abstract or general theory of money would matter is considered flawed by P's colleagues and superiors.
 It is taken for granted that no systematic insight in the nature of money is needed to master the difficulties encountered.